 Sabo is an ecologist who studies the importance of water in determining the viability and resilience of animal and plant populations in river and riparian ecosystems.

 Todd Sandrin serves as vice provost of ASU's West campus, dean of the New College of Interdisciplinary Arts and Sciences, and professor in the School of Mathematical and Natural Science focusing on microbial biosignatures.

 Smith is a conservation biologist who works with mammals, primarily pikas, in the mountains of western United States and on the Tibetan Plateau.
 He serves as chair of the IUCN/SSC Lagomorph Specialist Group.

 Smith is a behavioral neuroscientist studying learning and memory systems in both insects and mammals.
 His work is being applied to studies of human diseases, such as Alzheimer's and Parkinson's.

 Stone's specialization and main area of interest is anthropological genetics.
 Her current research focuses on population history and understanding how humans and the great apes have adapted to their environments.

-Wim Vermaas and his group do basic and applied research on cyanobacteria, a group of photosynthetic microbes, using these organisms as a chassis to produce useful compounds (biofuels, green chemicals) from sunlight and CO2.
+Vermaas and his team conduct basic and applied research on cyanobacteria, a group of photosynthetic microbes, using these organisms as a chassis to produce useful compounds (biofuels, green chemicals) from sunlight and CO2.

-Jeanne Wilson-Rawls' research focuses on on understanding the regulation of cell fate during development and regeneration with an emphasis on skeletal muscle stem cells and gametogenesis.
+Wilson-Rawls' research focuses on understanding the regulation of cell fate during development and regeneration with an emphasis on skeletal muscle stem cells and gametogenesis.